voxmedia/pixelpunch/_site/README.md

 Please use the `master` branch to develop and use the `gh-pages` branch for releases.

-To run the project change into the `beat` directory and do a `bundle install` wait for all the magic to happen and then run the command below and open [http://localhost:4000](http://localhost:4000)
+To run the project change into the `pixelpunch` directory and do a `bundle install` wait for all the magic to happen and then run the command below and open [http://localhost:4000](http://localhost:4000)

 ```bundle exec jekyll serve --livereload```